kaize0409/Awesome-Graph-OOD/README.md

 # Awesome-Graph-OOD-Learning

-This repository contains a list of papers on graph out-of-distribution learning.
+This repository contains a list of papers on graph out-of-distribution learning, covering three primary scenarios: graph OOD generalization, training-time graph OOD adaptation, and test-time graph OOD adaptation.

 Check out our existing survey: [Beyond Generalization: A Survey of Out-Of-Distribution Adaptation on Graphs](https://arxiv.org/pdf/2402.11153.pdf), which contains a list of papers on graph out-of-distribution adaptation.